liferay/liferay-docs/develop/tutorials/articles/03-portlets/05-spring-mvc.markdown

-Note that using a service tracker, as shown above, is inferior to using the Declarative Services `@Reference` annotation because you won't enjoy the benefits of the full OSGi lifecycle.
-In other words, the WAB will be placed in service, and kept in service, even if the services it depends on are not available.
-If you are not required to use a Spring MVC portlet, consider using Liferay's MVC framework to design your portlets instead, since you can take advantage of the Declarative Services `@Component` and `@Reference`, which let's you leverage the OSGi lifecycle.
+Note that using a service tracker, as shown above, is inferior to using the Declarative Services `@Reference` annotation because you won't enjoy the benefits of the full OSGi life cycle.
+In other words, the WAB will be placed in service and kept in service, even if the services it depends on are not available.
+This could cause users to access your application in a state in which it could only show errors, so you would have to do the extra work of handling those errors yourself.

+If you are not required to use a Spring MVC portlet, consider using Liferay's MVC framework to design your portlets instead, since you can take advantage of the Declarative Services `@Component` and `@Reference`, which lets you leverage the OSGi life cycle.